Lakawood: Names

 The lakawood of Dalbergia parviflora is a product of the Malay Peninsula and Archipelago, and its native name in Malay is kayu laka (literally "laka wood"), from which the words cayolaque and lakawood are derived.
 In old Javanese literature, the word "laka" was also used to denote a shade of red on cloth, and the word manglaka meant "processor of laka-wood dye", although the tree from which the dye was derived from is Emblica officinalis.
 It is also called akar laka.

 In Chinese, lakawood may be called jiangzhenxiang (降真香) or zitengxiang (紫藤香).
 The two names referred to different types of fragrant wood in the early period, but by the early 13th century, the two names were regarded as referring to the same product.
-The older term ziteng (紫藤, literally "purple vine", note that this is distinct from wisteria which has the same name in Chinese) has been identified as a plant grown in Southern China Acronychia pedunculata and A. Laurifolia.
+The older term ziteng (紫藤, literally "purple vine", but is distinct from wisteria which has the same name in Chinese) has been identified as a plant grown in Southern China Acronychia pedunculata and A. Laurifolia.
 The fragrance from the wood was particularly appreciated by Taoists, and it therefore gained the name jiangzhenxiang meaning "the incense that summons the Perfected Ones to descend among us".
 Historical records however used two similar terms, jiangzhenxiang and jiangzhen, which may have been two different products.
 The fragrance and appearance of the heartwood and root wood from Dalbergia parviflora of South East Asia, known to have been imported into China in the 10th century, is similar to the earlier Chinese incense wood, it therefore became a substitute for the Chinese product.

 Lakawood was also once referred to as Tanarius major in some English sources.